25 Things The Cruise Stewards Aren’t Telling You About Your Cruise Cabin

 Not every line advertises it, and it’s primarily available in suites and concierge-level cabins.

-But a number of major cruise lines (Celebrity, Norwegian, and Disney among them) have documented pillow options like feather, memory foam, body pillow, hypoallergenic fill.
+But a lot of major cruise lines (Celebrity, Norwegian, Disney, etc.) have pillow options like feather, memory foam, body pillow, and hypoallergenic fill.

-Even in a standard cabin, most stewards can track down a different pillow type if you ask.
-The worst they can say is no. If you’re someone who sleeps badly on the wrong pillow (yeah, that’s meee!), it’s worth asking on day one.
+Even in a standard cabin, most stewards can track down a different pillow type if you ask, and the worst they can say is no.

 📌 Read Next: Cruise Lines For Families, Ranked

-22. The Balcony Partition Between Adjacent Cabins Can Be Opened
+22. The Balcony Divider Between Adjacent Cabins Can Be Opened

-Families who book two neighboring balcony cabins almost never know this option exists.
-Your steward can open the partition between the two balconies with a simple tool, connecting the outdoor spaces into one!
+Your steward can open the divider between the two balconies and connect the outdoor spaces into one!

-It doesn’t work on every ship.
-Some older vessels and certain Royal Caribbean ship classes have partitions that are structurally fixed and physically can’t be removed.
+It doesn’t work on every ship, of course.
+Some older ships and certain Royal Caribbean ship classes have partitions that are fixed and can’t be removed.

-21. Your Steward Has Your Daily Routine Figured Out by Day Two
+21. Your Steward Has Your Daily Routine Figured Out Early

-If you want your cabin cleaned early, leave early and be consistent about it.
+If you want your cabin cleaned early, leave early and be consistent.

 If you need it done before dinner, be out by early afternoon.
-The queue is built around actual behavior, not cabin numbers.
-You have more control over your service timing than you probably realize.
+The queue is built around behavior.
+You have more control over your service timing than you probably realize, and it just takes being aware of your own actions on the ship.

 📌 Read More: How To Thousands of Dollars On Travel (so you can travel more!)